ugaya40/docrepo/state-guideline.md

     * `set({ foo: ... })` from components is prohibited.
 Always go through store actions.
 * **Handling Non-Component-Local State with useState**
     * Do not put state that should be shared in `useState`.

+---

+## 6. Advanced: Dynamic State Pattern

+Zustand is primarily a "persistent singleton" state manager and lacks a standard way to handle **application-specific volatile (ephemeral) state**.
+However, since managing state that exists only for a specific duration (session, screen lifecycle) is essential, this project uses the **Dynamic State Pattern**.

+### 1. Component Lifecycle State (`useDefineDynamicState`)
+Use this when you have **volatile state (e.g., Modals, Wizards) and want to share it with descendant components**.
+It avoids prop drilling while ensuring the state is automatically cleaned up when the component is destroyed.

+### 2. Session Lifecycle State (`createDynamicStore` / `removeDynamicStore`)
+Use this when you need to explicitly reset or destroy state for temporary sessions, such as "Content Rendering".